-What is Skin Conditions (Bulldogs)?
+What are Skin Conditions Affecting Bulldogs?

-All breeds of dogs can develop skin issues but Bulldogs are predisposed to developing them.
-Their wrinkles may be cute but they are breeding grounds for bacteria and yeast due to the moist conditions.
+All breeds of dogs can develop skin issues, but Bulldogs are predisposed to developing them.
+Their wrinkles may be cute, but they are breeding grounds for bacteria and yeast due to the moist conditions.
 If you do not keep your dog’s wrinkles clean, and even if you do, he can develop severe skin issues.
 These can include:

 Bulldogs are prone to all types of skin conditions and infections.
 If your dog’s skin looks irritated in any way, take him to your veterinarian for an evaluation.

-Symptoms of Skin Conditions (Bulldogs) in Dogs
+Symptoms of Skin Conditions in Bulldogs

-Symptoms of this condition may include:
+Signs of this condition may include:

 - Severe itching (licking, chewing, scratching)